 Wes Ryan, NASA

-Papers are solicited that relate to all aspects of solid rocket propulsion systems, including component and system-level design, material development/selection, manufacturing, testing, ballistic prediction methodologies, performance evaluation, and state-of-the art technology advancements.
+Papers are solicited that relate to all aspects of solid rocket propulsion systems, including component and system-level design, material development/selection, manufacturing/inspection, testing, ballistic prediction methodologies, performance evaluation, and state-of-the art technology advancements.
 Additional areas of interest include overviews of historical solid propulsion systems, lessons learned from development, testing and flight experience, and current status of upcoming solid rocket motor systems/programs.
 Discussions focused on STEM initiatives, university capabilities, and shifting or emerging trends in government and industry are also welcome.

 • Acoustic Characterization and Combustion Stability